Efforts to Address Preterm Birth Rates

 NICHQ Webinar: Reducing Preterm Birth: States Share Interventions, Policy Efforts, & Emerging Issues

-This webinar will dive into targeted interventions, policy efforts, and emerging issues that promoted or hindered improvements in preterm birth rates in each of the four states represented in these case studies: Kansas, Massachusetts, Mississippi, and Oklahoma.
+This webinar dives into targeted interventions, policy efforts, and emerging issues that promoted or hindered improvements in preterm birth rates in each of the four states represented in these case studies: Kansas, Massachusetts, Mississippi, and Oklahoma.

 Building on the Results of the IM COIIN